Article updated: January 04, 2023

 Safeguard against social account disconnections

 Don’t share social account login credentials (usernames and passwords) between team members.
 Each person should be signing in to their own social accounts.
 Social networks can disconnect accounts when they detect users signing in to the same account from different devices, web browsers, or geographic locations.
 If you need to share access to a social account, do it with Hootsuite permissions.
-See Assign permissions (Business and Enterprise plans) or Assign permissions (Team plan) for more details.
+See Assign permissions (Business and Enterprise) or Assign permissions (Team plan) for more details.

 Make sure that you and your team members know who will manage Page and group connections to Hootsuite.
 Whoever adds or reconnects Pages and groups with their social account needs to remain listed as an Admin of the Page or group.
 If an Admin's Page role or permissions are changed, the account will disconnect.